Jessica Lange's fright-fest in "American Horror Story"

 NEW YORK Veteran actress Jessica Lange will make her television series debut in "Glee" creator Ryan Murphy's latest project, "American Horror Story."

-Lange, 62, will play the role of nosy neighbour Constance, a Southern belle with a mysterious past in "American Horror Story," premiering on Wednesday on the FX network.
+Lange, 62, will play the role of nosy neighbor Constance, a Southern belle with a mysterious past in "American Horror Story," premiering on Wednesday on the FX network.

 Reuters spoke with the Oscar and Emmy winning actress about her upcoming series, haunted houses and her passion for photography.